Sky UK: Video on demand

 Sky initially faced increased competition from telecommunications providers to deliver pay television services over existing telephone lines using ADSL.
-Such providers are able to offer "triple-play" or "quad-play" packages combining landline telephone, broadband Internet, mobile telephone and pay television services.
+Such providers are able to offer "triple play" or "quadruple play" packages combining landline telephone, broadband Internet, mobile telephone and pay television services.

 To compete with these providers, in October 2005, Sky bought the broadband Internet service provider Easynet for £211 million.
 This acquisition allowed Sky to start offering a Sky-branded broadband service as well as a "triple play" package combining satellite television, land-line telephone and Broadband service.
 Sky also offers some streaming live TV channels to a computer using Microsoft's Silverlight.

 In early 2012, Sky released an update to its Sky Anytime service.
 This update offers customers the chance to buy and rent films from the Sky Store.

 On 26 September 2012, Sky relaunched its "Anytime+" on-demand-via-broadband service as "On Demand" as the BBC's iPlayer joined the line-up of channels offering catch-up TV on the company's Sky+ HD box – linked to a router, the signal from which was recorded before viewing.
 The BBC was making the preceding week's programmes available alongside ITV, Channel 4's All 4, Channel 5 and the partly BBC Worldwide-owned UKTV, as well as Sky's own channels.